• Main Website

 Developments in HIV

 In recent years, understanding of HIV has increased enormously, and there have been a number of important developments.
 Those worried about contracting HIV can now take PrEP (Pre-exposure Prophylaxis), which has been designed to help protect against transmission of the HIV virus.
-Furthermore, those who think they have come into contact with HIV can take PEP (Post Exposure Prophylaxis) which can stop them from becoming infected with the virus if taken within 72 hours.5
+Furthermore, those who think they have come into contact with HIV can take PEP (Post Exposure Prophylaxis) which can stop them from becoming infected with the virus if taken within 72 hours.

 Today, people living with HIV are able to lead relatively normal lives by taking antiretroviral medications.
 Modern day treatment means that if an individual with HIV has been taking their medications and their viral load is undetectable for 6 months, it is then impossible for them to pass HIV on to others via intercourse.
 At this point, their HIV status becomes undetectable/untransmittable (U=U).

-AIDS and HIV research making progress
+AIDS and HIV research

 Research is ongoing to both find a cure and lessen the symptoms of HIV and AIDS.